ipfs-cluster/ipfs-cluster-website/content/documentation/starting.md

 * The Cluster state is received by the new peer.
 * When the full state has been received, the new peer becomes `Ready`.

-<div class="tipbox warning">Adding peers only works on healthy clusters, with all their peers online.
-Remove any unhealthy peers before adding new ones.</div>
+<div class="tipbox warning">Adding peers only works on healthy clusters, with most of their peers online.</div>

+Note that once your peer has bootstrapped once to the cluster, you can just start it normally with `ipfs-cluster-service daemon` the next time.

 ### Restarting clusters and peers

-Once your peers have been running and Futher starts are restarts are as simple as running
+Once your peers have been running restarts are as simple as running:

 ```
 $ ipfs-cluster-service daemon